 One of the most compelling examples of ‘copycat towns’ in China, the vacant, unfinished high-rises of China’s replica Manhattan also make for the saddest.
 The influx of skyscrapers and development in the Conch Bay district of Tianjin was meant to transform the region, helped by a high-speed rail link that cut the travel time to Beijing down to an hour.

-The $50-billion development, with its own Rockefeller Center and Twin Towers, was another victim of China’s economic slowdown and property slump.
-Today the office blocks and skyscrapers stand like shining, hollow shells; some partly occupied, others unfinished and some just left abandoned and gathering dust.
+The $50-billion development, with its own Rockefeller Center and Twin Towers, did not manage to win buyers unfortunately.
+Today the office blocks and skyscrapers stand like shining, hollow shells; some partly unfinished, while others just left abandoned and gathering dust.

 5. Why Wyoming?